What Is Malvertising?

 - Search for a company without clicking on an ad;

 - Resist clicking on ads, even if they appear to be from well-respected companies;

 - Stay informed about the latest malvertising scandals.

 Malvertising will not disappear any time soon, therefore companies and individual users need to know how to recognize it and prevent it.
-If you manage a team, make sure everyone on it understands what is malvertising and how to steer clear from it.
+If you manage a team, make sure everyone on it understands what is malvertising and how to steer clear of it.
 As always, education and cautiousness are vital and can significantly mitigate the risks and keep your data safe.